Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 - create virtual private gateway
 - attach virtual private gateway to the desired VPC
 - create new VPN connection
-- select virtual rpivate gateway and the cutomer gateway
+- select virtual private gateway and the customer gateway
 - set up VPC on the customer gateway or firewall

 ## **global accelerator**